cloudevents/spec/note-qualifying-protocols-and-encodings.md

 - The protocol has a "de-facto standard" status for its ecosystem category, which means it is used so widely that it is considered a standard for a given application.
-Practically, we would like to see at least one open source implementation and at least a dozen independent vendors using it in their products/services.
+Practically, we would like to see at least one open source implementation under the umbrella of a vendor-neutral open-source organization (e.g. Apache, Eclipse, CNCF, .NET Foundation) and at least a dozen independent vendors using it in their products/services.

 Aside from formal status, a key criterion for whether a protocol or encoding shall qualify for a core CloudEvents event format or transport binding is whether the